BGCG/project1/README.md

 **Travel advice page:**

-* This is followed by a travel advice page which offers general advice on how to get to Edinburgh via plane
+* This is followed by a travel advice page which offers general advice on how to get to Edinburgh via plane.
 * The travel page also provides information on how to get around Edinburgh by bus.

 ![Screenshot-of-travel-adice](assets/images/screenshots/travel-page.png)